badruu/blog/README.md

-# PITCHES
+# BLOG

 This project was written in python3.7

 # created by: Badrudin Noor

 ## Description
-This is a webapp that can be used by a user to submit pitches, edit the pitches they've submitted and/or delete the pitches.
+This is a webapp that can be used by a user to submit BLOGS, edit the BLOGS they've submitted and/or delete the BLOGS.
 A user has to login/sign up using for them to add a pitch.
 A password reset process whereby a link is sent to your email if you forget you password is also an added feature.